 Éric Wenzel, La Torture judiciaire dans la France de l’Ancien Régime : Lumières sur la Question, Dijon: EUD, 2011, p.
 111-127.

 Torture et droits.
-Abandon et retour d'une pratique de pouvoir ( xvi e - xxi e siècle), Norbert Campagna, Luigi Delia, Benoît Garnot dir., Paris, Imago, in press.
+Abandon et retour d'une pratique de pouvoir (xvi e - xxi e siècle), Norbert Campagna, Luigi Delia, Benoît Garnot dir., Paris, Imago, 2014.